adam-mcdaniel/sage/README.md

 ## How do I contribute?

 If you want to contribute, you can open an issue or a pull request.
-[Adding backends for other architectures is a great way to contribute!](https://github.com/adam-mcdaniel/sage/blob/main/src/targets/c.rs)
+[Adding backends for other architectures is a great way to contribute!](https://github.com/adam-mcdaniel/sage/blob/main/src/targets/c.rs) We also need a VSCode syntax highlighting extension!